Karaborg/Madde22/README.md

 >The page will be available at,
   - localhost:3000
 >This one gets the data from API, so you have to run the server side first to get the data.

+### Nunito-SemiBold
+> Application uses `Nunito-SemiBold` as a font-family.
+If you don't have it, it is inside of the main folder too.